-Explore our list of 20 places to experience the best Kenyan cultures for inspiration and planning.
+Explore our list of 20 places to experience the best Kenyan culture.

 Eat nyama choma and experience Nairobi’s nightlife

 Indulging in succulent nyama choma (roasted meat) is an out-of-the-world experience.
 Served with Ugali and kachumbari (salsa) on the side, you’ll enjoy a bombshell dish on all levels.
 The delicacy has remained a big part of the best Kenyan culture through the years.
 Kenyans of all social standing, group, gender, and classes enjoy nyama choma at home, restaurants, or parties.

 After a day of nyama choma, unwinding in some of Nairobi’s nightclubs should come next.
 The music and party are diverse because you meet people from all over the world.
 This group comes to relax in lively nightclubs and lounges over a drink.